DenverGophers/talks/2013-05/effective-web-development/demo-3/goonies/README.md

 # Demo 3

-## Automate build for scss files using guard-shell and compass.
+## Automate build for scss files using guard-process and compass watch.

 Configure our Gemfile (bundler)
 	Add "gem 'compass'" to Gemfile